ram-ch/ImageClassification_ants_bees_cats_dogs/README.md

 <img src="assets/cat.17.jpg" alt="Cat" width="300" height="300"/> <img src="assets/dog.12.jpg" alt="Dog" width="300" height="300"/>

 ### Data Preprocessing
-* In the data preprocessing step I have used albumentation library for image augmentation
+* In the data preprocessing step, I have used albumentation library for image augmentation
+* The class labels (ants, bees, cats, dogs) are mapped to (0,1,2,3) respectively
 ### Model Building
 * I have used a pretrained ResNet101 from pytorch model zoo and frozen the feature extraction part and retrained the classifier (Transfer Learning)
 ### Training & Validation